What to Do if You Don’t Understand Your Medications

 📱 4.
 Use a Medication Review Service

-Online services like Brown Bag Med (👋 that’s us!) allow you to upload photos of your medications and receive a personalized review by a licensed pharmacist.
-We’ll check for:
+Online services like Brown Bag Med let you upload photos of your medications and receive a personalized review by a licensed pharmacist.
+We’ll check for dangerous interactions, unnecessary duplicates, confusing instructions, and suggest safer alternatives.

 🧠 5.
 Know the Red Flags